This post may contain affiliate links. Please see our disclosure policy.

 You may think homemade prawn toast is really complicated, but it really isn’t.
 Think of it like a toastie with a bit of frying.
 If you can make my grilled cheese and panko shrimp, you can make these homemade sesame prawn toasts.

 For ease, I often use defrosted frozen prawns as they are much better value, but you can use fresh.
 The important thing is that you use raw ones.
 If you use cooked prawns, they will go rubbery.
-You can also add extra flavour to the filling by using more garlic or adding ginger paste, fresh herbs (coriander, parsley and chives are my go-tos), spring onion or a pinch of chilli flakes for heat.
-What’s more, you can even swap the white bread for wholemeal or use hot dogs or bao buns (microwave them first if using shop bought).
+You can also add extra flavour to the filling by using more garlic or adding ginger paste, fresh herbs, spring onion or a pinch of chilli flakes for heat.
+What’s more, you can even swap the white bread for wholemeal or use hot dogs or bao buns.
 It’s a very versatile recipe once you have the hang of it!

 Why you will love this recipe: